build-on-aws/content/tutorials/navigating-amazon-eks/series.md

 * **Boost Capabilities**: Explore a wide array of EKS-managed and self-managed add-ons to augment your Kubernetes workloads, including the use of the EFS CSI Driver for stateful batch operations.
 * **Fortify Security**: Master the intricacies of safeguarding your cloud environment through AWS services, utilizing IAM Roles for Service Accounts (IRSAs) and OpenID Connect (OIDC) for secure access points.
-* **Scale Dynamically**: Evaluate and select the most suitable auto-scaling mechanisms tailored to your unique Kubernetes workloads, such as Karpenter for compute-heavy batch and machine learning tasks.
+* **Optimize Costs**: Evaluate and select the most suitable auto-scaling mechanisms tailored to your unique Kubernetes workloads, such as Karpenter for compute-heavy batch and machine learning tasks.
-* **Optimize Compute Resources**: Determine the Amazon EC2 instance types that best match your Kubernetes projects, whether focused on batch processing or microservices.
+* **Tailor Compute Resources**: Determine the Amazon EC2 instance types that best match your Kubernetes projects, whether focused on batch processing or microservices.
 * **Configure Data Storage**: Gain insights on setting up persistent data storage and creating volume snapshots with AWS-backed Container Storage Interfaces (CSIs).
 * **Monitor Operations**: Utilize monitoring solutions like Amazon CloudWatch Container Insights for an exhaustive view of your containerized applications' performance.
 * **Implement Networking**: Opt for either public or private IPv4/IPv6 network configurations within a VPC, enabled by Infrastructure as Code (IaC) frameworks.